-The last fifteen years of her career have been devoted to the education of young ballet dancers in North Carolina where she was on the faculties of several area schools, before founding and directing her own youth program and company, the Wake Forest Civic Ballet.
-Ruth has taught master classes throughout the United States and abroad in ballet, modern and her own contemporary ballet technique, and has created over 70 original pieces of choreography ranging in style from full-length classics to modern dance works.
+The last 17 years of her career have been devoted to the education of young ballet dancers in North Carolina where she was on the faculties of several area schools, before founding and directing her own youth program and company, the Wake Forest Civic Ballet.
+Ruth has taught master classes throughout the United States and abroad in ballet, modern dance and her own contemporary ballet technique, and has created over 70 original pieces of choreography ranging in style from full-length classics to modern dance works.
 Her ballets have been honored in Regional Dance, where they have repeatedly received “gala” recognition.
 She has been awarded grants from the University of Michigan’s professional development fund and the Pittsburgh Dance Council and her ballets have been selected for performance in the Wake Forest Dance Festival 2017 and 2018.

 She is proud to have her students dancing in companies, as well as teaching in schools and universities throughout the US, and is so pleased to be sharing her love of dance with RSB students.